top of page

 <|> School of one Tyrannus at Ephesus

 What cannot be over emphasized is Paul’s audience and the transition of this audience.
 From the very beginning, his audience included both Jew and Greek/Gentile, found in and around the synagogues!
 This crowd consisted of the religious and pious/devout (Greeks who feared God).
-This crowd was definitely well aware of Abraham and Israel’s covenant promises.
+They were definitely well aware of Abraham and Israel’s covenant promises.

 At Athens (Acts 17), a third group of people are introduced into the mix and that being those of the market place.
 Certain of this crowd referred to Paul as a ‘babbler’ and “…other some, He seemeth to be a setter forth of strange gods: because he preached unto them Jesus, and the resurrection.”
 Howbeit certain men clave unto him, and believed: among the which Dionysius the Areopagite, and a woman named Damaris, and others with them.”
 Acts 17:34